minhtran241/flexiconnect-architecture/README.md

 -   Mail Service
 -   Listener Service AMQP with RabbitMQ

+## GNU Make

+-   [www.gnu.org/software/make](https://www.gnu.org/software/make/) is a tool which controls the generation of executables and other non-source files of a program from the program's source files
+-   Make gets its knowledge of how to build your program from a file called the `makefile`, which lists each of the non-source files and how to compute it from other files.
+When you write a program, you should write a makefile for it, so that it is possible to use Make to build and install the program
+-   All the `Docker` images control for

+    -   `Linux/MacOS` are in the `project/Makefile` file
+    -   `Windows` are in the `project/Makefile.windows` file

 ## Frontend Test

 -   The Test Page is used for test the Services in this Architecture